-Currently, Louisiana PRISM Step 3 compliant (Denying for Federal OOS orders).
-States must achieve full participation (STEP 6) (Denying and Suspending for Federal OOS Orders) by October 01, 2020.
+Louisiana PRISM implementation status is currently identified as Partial Participation (Step 3 - Denying for Federal OOS orders).
+States must achieve a status of Full Participation (STEP 6 - Denying and Suspending for Federal OOS Orders) by October 01, 2020.
+PRISM Legislation will be submitted by April 2020 to provide for Full Participation.

 Program Activities: Describe any actions that will be taken to implement full participation in PRISM.

-Work with The Louisiana Department of Public Safety, Office of Motor Vehicles to initiate the legislation process needed to achieve full participation by October 01, 2020.
+Work with The Louisiana Department of Public Safety, Office of Motor Vehicles to finalize the legislation process needed to achieve full participation by October 01, 2020.

 Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.

-Performance measures shall be based upon the number of meetings with The Louisiana Office of Motor Vehicles, and the progress towards drafting the legislation needed to proceed with the process.
+Performance measures shall be based upon the number of meetings with The Louisiana Office of Motor Vehicles, and last updated on: 6/13/2019 4:09:25 PM the progress towards finalizing the legislation needed to proceed with the process.